Task-4-2/Open-Licenses-data-code-and-software/resources/syllabus.md

 ## Training objectives

 After completing this unit you will be able to:

-- Explain the different types of licenses that can be applied to FAIR research outputs in accordance with regulations, policies and other legal requirements.
+- Explain the different types of licenses that can be applied to FAIR research outputs in accordance with regulations, policies and other legal requirements
 - Apply (multiple) licenses appropriately during the development and publication of a research output
-- Argue for the choice of one or more appropriate licenses to research output and identify the importance of creating machine-readable rights statements.
+- Argue for the choice of one or more appropriate licenses to research output and identify the importance of creating machine-readable rights statements
 - Engage in the research process and influence the research process to accommodate for more available and licensed data